PBearson/ESP32_Flash_Encryption_Tutorial/README.md

 ## Enable Flash Encryption

-Now we will enable flash encryption, a security mechanism supported of the ESP32 that defeats attacks like the one demonstrated above.
+Now we will enable flash encryption, a security mechanism supported by the ESP32 that defeats attacks like the one demonstrated above.
 The ESP32 supports two kinds of flash encryption modes: Release, and Development:

-* In **Release Mode**, flash encryption is permanently enabled, and the user cannot upload anymore plaintext firmware to the board.
+* In **Release Mode**, flash encryption is permanently enabled, and the DOWNLOAD_DL_ENCRYPT eFuse is burned.
+This means the user cannot upload anymore plaintext firmware to the board.
-* In **Development Mode**, flash encryption can be disabled a limited number of times, allowing the user to upload new plaintext firmware.
+* In **Development Mode**, flash encryption can be disabled a limited number of times, and the DOWNLOAD_DL_ENCRYPT eFuse is not burned.
+This allows the user to upload new plaintext firmware.

 For this project, we will only use Development Mode.